n0veride/pwk/Course Content/8-10 Web App Attacks/8* - Web App Attacks.md

 We should always gather info on the web app:
 • What does the app do?
 • What language is it written in?
 • What server software is the app running on?

+## CGI
+Common Gateway Interface

+- Interface specification that enables web servers to execute an external program, usually to process user requests.
+- Sorta similar to API
+- Initial mechanism used to make websites interact with databases and other applications.
+- Can be abused for Shellshock

+## CMS

+- Has front-end user interface allowing user to add, modify, and removal of content from a site w/o need of a webmaster
+- A delivery app that compiles the content and updates the site.
+- Presents patching challenge.

+Common CMS apps:
+- WordPress
+- Drupal
+- Joomla

 [Web App Enumeration & Tools](8.3.1&2%20-%20Browser%20Dev%20Tools.md)